-Doug Willden, a Pathway manager, always had a goal to make a difference in people’s lives.
+Doug Willden, a BYU-Pathway area manager, always had a goal to make a difference in people’s lives.
 Soon after becoming an institute director, he was surprised to see how many students embraced PathwayConnect.
-Now, he knows he’s part of a program that can make a difference in the lives of tens of thousands of people all around the world.
+Now, he knows he’s part of a program that can make a difference in the lives of tens of thousands of people around the world.

 Since then, I’ve tried to dedicate my life to being a positive influence on others.
 When I later became involved with institute and PathwayConnect, this goal began to be realized on a much greater scale than I ever imagined.
 Helping students grow spiritually and educationally became my passion, and PathwayConnect made it even easier to help those who needed it.